Flexing their mighty Island mussels

-PEI Mussel King President Esther Dockendorff would rather be behind the scenes of her mussel growing and shipping business, but lately she's gotten a lot of requests to share the secrets of her company's long-standing success.
+Although PEI Mussel King President Esther Dockendorff would rather be behind the scenes, she's gotten a lot of requests lately to share the secrets of her mussel growing and shipping company's long-standing success.

 PEI Mussel King is a family owned and operated business that has continuously operated since 1978.
 It exports to countries in Asia, the Middle East and across the U.S.; not surprisingly, they were the Island's 2015 Exporter of the Year.

-Needless to say, business is booming for Mussel King, the Island business started by her late father Russell Dockendorff.
-While Russell Dockendorff helped make PEI the largest producer of North America's cultured mussels, Esther and her team took it a step further.
+Needless to say, business is booming for the Island company started by Esther's late father Russell Dockendorff.
+While Russell helped make Prince Edward Island North America's largest producer of cultured mussels, Esther and her team took it one step further.

-Esther Dockendorff remembers the first shipment of mussels that left the island for Calgary, her dad getting the kids to help get the 180 kg shipment to the airport on time, and help stop a leaking container, is now overseeing the growing and shipping of the premium fresh and frozen Prince Edward Island Blue mussels in shell to far flung growing markets in the Persian Gulf, Japan, Europe, Israel, Egypt and China.
+She remembers the first shipment of mussels that left the Island for Calgary.
+The kids helped their dad get the 180 kg shipment to the airport on time and stopped a leaking container.
+Esther now oversees the growing and shipping of the premium fresh and frozen Prince Edward Island Blue mussels in shell to far-flung growing markets in the Persian Gulf, Japan, Europe, Israel, Egypt, and China.

-Their customers have grown, but so have their products.
+Their customers have grown, and so have their products.
 A key to their ongoing success is innovation and adaptability.

 This government is very supportive and Premier MacLauchlan is “very driven for business success,” she said.